qaalabs/DE5M6/slides/DE5M6D2/broke.md

-## Group discussion
+## <mark>Group discussion</mark>

-### Think of a workplace example
+### Think of a time when a system broke at work

-- System failure, data pipeline break, application outage
+- For example: System failure, data pipeline break, application outage
 - Focus on the organizational response, not just the technical issue

 ### Each learner shares briefly